Makeup Sanitation 101

 Demodicids: These are also called “eyelash mites” or “face mites”.
 They live in several areas of your face but often are found in the base of your eyelashes.
 The mites live in hair follicles and feed on dead skin and skin secretions.
 As a result, those with oily skin are more prone to demodicid infestation.
 Also, people who wear a lot of makeup and don’t cleanse thoroughly are also prone to infestations.
 When too many of these mites take up root in a hair follicle, it can cause the hair to fall out.

-Industry Standards of Good Sanitation Practices: Some top rules to follow
+Industry Standards of Good Sanitation Practices

 - Always start by washing your hands, and this needs to be done in between each client!!
 If this isn’t possible, applying hand sanitizer in front of your client is a must.